 Common mistakes

-• Sprinkling keywords as a flat list at the bottom of the resume — modern ATS weights context, not raw count.
+- Sprinkling keywords as a flat list at the bottom — modern ATS weight context, not raw count, and flag unnatural repetition.

-• Copy-pasting JD phrases verbatim — recruiters spot it on the human-review pass and downgrade you.
+- Copy-pasting JD phrases verbatim — recruiters spot it on the human pass and downgrade you.

-• Optimizing for one JD at a time instead of finding the role-family core first.
+- Optimizing one JD at a time instead of finding the role-family core first.

-• Stuffing keywords you cannot defend in an interview — you pass the ATS only to fail the screen.
+- Stuffing keywords you can’t defend in an interview — you rank high, then fail the screen.

-• Skipping the soft-keyword pass — “ownership”, “ambiguity”, “cross-functional” are scored too.
+- Skipping the soft-keyword pass — “ownership”, “ambiguity”, “cross-functional” get searched too.

 How to push results further

-• Run extraction (template 3) and classification (template 4) BEFORE you rewrite anything.
+- Run extraction (template 3) and classification (template 4) BEFORE rewriting anything.
 Diagnosis precedes fix.

-• Always keep a master resume with every honest bullet, then derive each tailored version by deletion + reordering, not rewriting from scratch.
+- Keep a master resume with every honest bullet, then derive each tailored version by deletion and reordering, not rewriting from scratch.

-• After ATS optimization, read the resume aloud — if it sounds robotic, the human reviewer will too.
+- After tailoring, read the resume aloud — if it sounds robotic, the human reviewer will think so too.

 FAQ

-• Will AI hallucinate keywords that are not in the JD?: Sometimes.
-Always cross-check the extracted list against the original JD text — if a term is not literally in the JD, drop it.
+- Will AI hallucinate keywords that aren’t in the JD?: Sometimes.
+Always cross-check the extracted list against the original JD text — if a term isn’t literally there, drop it.

-• Should I use the JD’s exact phrasing or paraphrase?: Use exact phrasing for hard skills and certifications; paraphrase for soft skills so the resume still reads in your voice.
+- Should I use the JD’s exact phrasing or paraphrase?: Use exact phrasing for hard skills and certifications (those are searched literally); paraphrase soft skills so the resume still reads in your voice.

-• Can I just paste my whole resume into ChatGPT?: Yes, but redact phone, address, and any client names you cannot share publicly.
+- Can I just paste my whole resume into ChatGPT?: Yes, but redact phone, address, and any client names you can’t share.
 Output quality does not drop from redaction.